22aispro/DiddyLevel/README.md

 end)
 ```
 ### Award XP directly
-    - This can be done if you want to possible make a command to award XP
+    -This can be done if you want to possible make a command to award XP
-    - The first argument will be the player that gets the XP, the second will be how much XP is awarded.
+    -The first argument will be the player that gets the XP, the second will be how much XP is awarded.
 ```lua
 DiddyLevel.AwardXP(player, 5)
 ```